Khloe Kardashian Pregnant: Tristan Thompson Wants More Babies With ‘KUWTK’ Star

 Khloe Kardashian’s relationship with Tristan Thompson was not initially taken well by her fans.
-The Cleveland Cavaliers star just had a baby with Instagram model Jordan Craig before ending things with her to start a new romance with the Keeping Up With The Kardashians star.
+The Cleveland Cavaliers star just had a baby with Instagram model Jordan Craig before ending things with her to start a new romance with the Keeping Up With the Kardashians star.
 Now, reports revealed that Kylie Jenner’s older sister and the professional basketball player may be welcoming their own baby soon.

 Khloe Kardashian has tried to keep her relationship with Tristan Thompson as low profile as possible.
 But being a part of the first family of reality TV, her efforts of keeping her love life private came crumbling down.

-Although most people would not admit it, the Keeping Up With The Kardashians show has become everyone’s obsession.
+Although most people would not admit it, the Keeping Up With the Kardashians show has become everyone’s obsession.
 Viewers got hooked with finding out what’s going on with these reality stars’ lives especially now that they are all old enough to start their own families.

 Khloe Kardashian has always been vocal about wanting a baby even before when she was married to Lamar Odom.
 Unfortunately, the television personality encountered more problems than progress in getting pregnant at the time.